NixOS/rfcs/rfcs/0042-config-option.md

 ## [Part 1][part1]

-Stringly-typed options such as `extraConfig` have multiple disadvantages:
+Stringly-typed options such as `extraConfig` have multiple disadvantages in comparison to a structural `settings` option.
 - Impossible to even implement correctly with configuration formats like JSON (because concatenation doesn't make sense)
 - Bad modularity
   - No proper merging: Multiple assignments get merged together with string concatenation which can't merge assignments of the same setting